mgoldcoin/mgold/activation-protocol.md

 * blockchainStatus - Current status of the feature on the blockchain, could be DEFINED, VOTING, APPROVED or ACTIVATED

-* nodeStatus - Node feature status, could be SUPPORTED of UNSUPPORTED
+* nodeStatus - Node feature status, could be SUPPORTED or UNSUPPORTED

 * supportBlocks - Number of blocks that contains support for the feature